mitsuba-renderer/enoki/docs/demo.rst

 .. code-block:: cpp

    template <typename Value> Value srgb_gamma(Value x) {
-      return select(
+      return enoki::select(
          x <= 0.0031308f,
          x * 12.92f,
-         pow(x * 1.055f, 1.f / 2.4f) - 0.055f
+         enoki::pow(x * 1.055f, 1.f / 2.4f) - 0.055f
       );
    }

 Vectorization
 -------------

-This simple generalization enables a number of interesting applications.
-For instance, the function automatically extends to cases where ``Value`` is a color type with three components, in which case the Enoki operations recursively thread through the array.
+The simple generalization from normal C++ code to an Enoki function template enables a number of interesting applications.
+For instance, the function automatically extends to cases where ``Value`` is a color type with three components, in which case the arithmetic operations recursively thread through the array.

 .. code-block:: cpp